 Current News and Events at Desert Palm

-Desert Palm can send in their contributions in one of two ways:
+You can make you donation in one of two ways:

 1).
-You can write a check payable to Desert Palm and made a note on the memo line for Sow the Seed.
+You can write a check payable to Desert Palm UCC.
+Make a note on the memo line for Strengthen the Church send to the office.

 The Southwest Conference is inviting all SWC congregations to join this campaign that will run from Ash Wednesday through Easter Sunday.